top of page

 Civic Beautification

-The club’s main project is the creation and maintenance of plantings at eight sites around Old Lyme.
+The club’s main project is the creation and maintenance of plantings at sites around Old Lyme and East Lyme.
 They vary in size from individual planters to large in-ground plantings.
 A design team chooses the plants to coordinate the efforts throughout the town.
 A site leader oversees staffing and maintenance of each site.
 All members sign up to work at a specific site each year.
-Plants are chosen for spring, summer, fall & winter.
-Presently the sites are at: Town entrance at Exit 70, I 95N; McCurdy Road Island; Fire House (Lyme St.); Town Hall (Lyme St.); Post Office (Halls Rd.); Town Green (Lyme St. & Sill Lane); Police Station (Rte 156) and Lyme's Senior Center.
+Plants are chosen for year-round beauty.
+Presently the sites are at the town entrance at Exit 70 off of I-95N, McCurdy Road Island, Fire House (Lyme St.), Town Hall (Lyme St.), Post Office (Halls Rd.), Town Green (Lyme St. & Sill Lane); Police Station (Rte 156), the Lyme s Senior Center, and our newest site, at the Miracle League field in East Lyme.

 Civic Flower Arrangements

-Every week throughout the year, members create a display for the reception area at the Old Lyme Phoebe Griffin Noyes Library, incorporating plants and/or fresh or dried flowers.
-They are encouraged to include related items in their designs.
+Throughout the year, members create floral displays for the reception area at the Old Lyme Phoebe Griffin Noyes Library, and more recently, the East Lyme Public Library.
+Members incorporate fresh flowers, plants, or dried flowers.
+Members are encouraged to include related items in their designs.

 Garden Therapy

-Members assist residents of Bride Brook Health Center in Niantic to make seasonal flower arrangements to enjoy in their own room or share.
+Members assist residents of Bride Brook Health Center in Niantic (East Lyme) to make seasonal flower arrangements to enjoy in their own room or share.
 Club funds provide plant material and mechanics; a small group of members provide assistance and encouragement for interested residents.
-Usually we make 5 visits per year.
+We typically make 5 visits per year.

 Holiday Wreath Making

-In early December, members join together to create wreaths and pillows for public buildings, schools, thr PGN Library, The Lymes' Senior Center, The Lymes Youth Service Bureau (LYSB), and Old Lyme Day Care.
+In early December, members join together to create wreaths and pillows for public buildings, schools, the Phoebe Griffin Noyes Library in Old Lyme, the Lymes' Senior Center, the Lymes Youth Service Bureau (LYSB), and Old Lyme Day Care.
 Club members gather fresh greens, create the wreaths & large bows & personally deliver them to their designated locations.
 In addition, some of the greens are used to make "tussie mussies" to decorate trays at Bride Brook Health and Rehabilitation Center in Niantic, CT.

 Newsletter